-JavaScript Data Grid: Testing AG Grid
+JavaScript Grid: Testing AG Grid | AG Grid

-In order to unit test your application you need to ensure that the Grid API is available - the
+If you're using Modules then you will have to make the following configuration changes to accommodate ES Modules - if you're using Packages then this configuration is not required.

-best way to do this is to set a flag when the Grid's
+In order to test AG Grid with Jest you'll need to make the following configuration changes:

 }